Developing Ionic application with Clojurescript - To-do App

 npm install @capacitor/status-bar

 I added a bunch of packages that may not be required, but I don't care.
-Clojurescript compiler is good enough and it will not add anything that is not actually used to the relaese bundle.
+The Clojurescript compiler is good enough and will not add anything that is not actually used to the release bundle.

-To make a working with Ionic more pleasant, I created an ion.core package that wraps all the Ionic components into reagent components.
+To make working with Ionic more pleasant, I created an ion.core package that wraps all the Ionic components into Reagent components.
 Something like this:

 (ns ion.core